galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >
 > 1. **Trim Galore!** :wrench:: Trim off Illumina adaptors from the 3' ends of the reads by running `Trim Galore!` on every FASTQ file with the following parameters:
 >    - **Is this library paired- or single-end?**: Single-end
->    - **Reads in FASTQ format**: Select "Multiple datasets" and then highlight all sRNA FASTQ files
+>    - **Reads in FASTQ format**: Select "Dataset collections" and then select the control sRNA-seq dataset
 >    - **Trimming reads?**: Illumina small RNA adapters
 >    - **Trim Galore! advanced settings**: Full parameter list
 >    - **Overlap with adapter sequence required to trim a sequence**: 6